 For more information on the Aloha Journal Project, visit thealohalivingproject.com.

 Educators interested in participating are invited to contact Nishiyama at [email protected].

 About UHA Health Insurance (University Health Alliance)

-UHA was founded as University Health Alliance in 1996 by a group of physician faculty at University of Hawai‘i John A. Burns School of Medicine.
-UHA provides medical, drug and vision plans to more than 4,200 Hawai‘i employer groups and over 60,000 members.
-As the only health plan in Hawai‘i founded by physicians, it was the first to offer preventive and wellness care focused health plans in the state.
-It continues to be physician led and now offers one of the largest physician and provider networks in Hawai‘i.
+UHA provides medical, drug and vision plans to nearly 4,500 Hawai‘i employer groups and approximately 59,000 members.
+As the only health plan in Hawai‘i founded by physicians, it was the first to offer preventive and wellness care-focused health plans in the state.
+It continues to be physician-led and now offers the largest physician network in Hawai‘i.
 By meeting strict quality standards to ensure clinically sound decision-making that respects the rights of patients and medical providers, UHA received accreditation in Health Utilization Management through URAC, the independent non-profit that promotes healthcare quality.